 After the enrollment interview and the completion of all enrollment paperwork, a credentialed supervising teacher (ST) is assigned to the student.
-At this point, the collaboration begins with ST, student and parent creating the dynamic educational team.
+At this point, the collaboration begins with the ST, student and parent creating the dynamic educational team.

 After discussing the student's educational goals, curriculum options and methods for delivery are addressed.
 Graduation requirements and college or vocational goals are reviewed.
 A plan is then established that integrates California State content standards with the desired methods and approaches to learning.Role of the FCS Supervising Teacher